simrannn99/Real-Time-Anomaly-Segmentation-for-Road-Scenes/README.md

 # Real-Time-Anomaly-Segmentation for Road Scenes
 This repository contains the code for the __Real-Time Anomaly Segmentation for Road Scenes__ project, developed as part of the Advanced Machine Learning course at the Polytechnic University of Turin.
+This repository is associated with the corresponding paper [s303369_s300269_s314589_project6.pdf](s303369_s300269_s314589_project6.pdf).

 ### Visualization of result
-Visualization of the results produced by the ERFNet model with the MaxLogit inference method.
+Below is an example of anomaly segmentation using the ERFNet model with the Max Logit inference method.

 <p>